Yerba Mate: When to Enjoy, When to Avoid (+ Latte Recipe)Updated: March 12, 2018 Drinks and Tonics, Healthy Living, Recipes

 Therefore, if you are looking for jitter-free caffeine, green or white tea would be the best choices due to lower caffeine content and the presence of l-theanine.

-Nutritional Value of Yerba Mate
+Mate Nutritional Value

 While the jitter-free claims of yerba mate advocates are debatable, the nutritional value is not.
 Yerba mate boasts an impressive list of vitamins, minerals, and beneficial compounds including B vitamins (B1, B2, B3, B5) and vitamin C; potassium, calcium, manganese, magnesium, iron, phosphorus, zinc; and the beneficial plant compounds quercetin, theobromine and theophylline.